 |Misty L. Pennington|

 1. Education benefits questions = 1-(888)-442-4551 (1st menu=1, 2nd menu=zero) or www.gibill.va.gov

 3. Owe money to the VA; Repaying money to the VA = 1-(800)-827-0648

 Service members, veterans and their dependents seeking to use their VA benefits at National Park College should complete all the necessary paperwork for admission and financial aid, but should contact the VA representative in the Financial Aid Office (Misty Pennington,firstname.lastname@example.org, 501-760-4123) prior to enrolling in classes.
 Individuals using Veterans Administration benefits are required to follow their chosen degree plan.
 They should also be aware that dropping a class during a semester will affect their benefits and should discuss this situation with the VA representative prior to dropping a class.
 In most instances, if courses completed with a passing grade (D or better) are taken again, they will not qualify for benefits.

 Please meet with the Registrar about converting military training into college credit hours.

 There are a variety of Veterans Administration (VA) programs established to assist military personnel and veterans with acquiring an education.
 All military personnel and veterans may be eligible for VA benefits.
 It is important, therefore, that military personnel and veterans become familiar with VA programs and their eligibility requirements so that they can take advantage of educational programs available to them.

 Students must contact the appropriate VA office to establish eligibility to receive VA benefits.
-National Park Community College will certify your enrollment.
+National Park College will certify your enrollment.
 This enrollment must be in a "VA Approved" program to receive VA benefits.
 Therefore, students should follow these steps to receive VA benefits: